CHUGGING THROUGH THE PAST

 On through a frigid winter and a late spring, the gritty work continued.
 Three-foot wide tracks demanded a ledge not much wider.
 And we have to keep hands inside as solid rock passes just inches from our open coach.

 Mining duties continued until the 1920s when the ore was all but spent.
-For another few decades, passenger traffic kept “The Silverton” rolling — in summers only.
-But by 1960, owners filed with the ICC to close down.
+For another few decades, passenger traffic kept “The Silverton” rolling, but in summers only.
+In 1960, owners filed with the ICC to close down.
 The ICC said “no.”

 Owners finally sold the struggling railroad to a Florida businessman.
 Then throughout the 1980s, as the sawtooth San Juans opened to off-road Jeeps and zip lines, the little railroad expanded.

-Back in Durango, the 1881 depot was restored and a museum added alongside.
+Back in Durango, the original depot was restored and a museum added alongside.
 In 1997, American Heritage Railways bought the line and began turning nostalgia into silver and gold.

 Today, from May through October, two daily trains carry hundreds of passengers per week.
 From November to May, a “Polar Express” runs not all the way to Silverton but to Cascade Canyon, where we now gawk at soaring mountains and the roiling Animas River far below.